Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 If no parameters are specified, a list of drives currently in reduced allocation information mode will be shown.

-When a drive is in this mode, the ALLOC function, which returns information about the total and free space available in a drive, will return fake information if necessary, so that the calculated total or free sector count will always fit in 16 bits.
-In other words, on drives with the reduced allocation information mode active, when the total or free space is greater than 32MB (which is possible in FAT16 volumes), ALLOC will return 32MB.
+When a drive is in this mode, the `ALLOC` function, which returns information about the total and free space available in a drive, will return fake information if necessary, so that the calculated total or free sector count will always fit in 16 bits.
+In other words, on drives with the reduced allocation information mode active, when the total or free space is greater than 32MB (which is possible in FAT16 volumes), `ALLOC` will return 32MB.

-If an environment item named ZALLOC exists whose value (case insensitive) is ON (command `SET ZALLOC=ON` in the command interpreter), then the reduced allocation information mode becomes the zero allocation information mode (available since Nextor 2.0.3): the ALLOC function will return a free space of zero for the drives having this mode active.
+If an environment item named ZALLOC exists whose value (case insensitive) is ON (command `SET ZALLOC=ON` in the command interpreter), then the reduced allocation information mode becomes the zero allocation information mode (available since Nextor 2.0.3): the `ALLOC` function will return a free space of zero for the drives having this mode active.
 This makes the function return immediately, which may be useful on very large or very slow devices.

 Nextor will never modify the reduced allocation information mode status for a drive automatically, it is the user who always controls this behavior.
 Disk errors or media changes do not modify the reduced allocation information mode status either.

 #### 3.4.7.
 Z80MODE: the Z80 access mode tool

-The Z80MODE.COM utility, which works on MSX Turbo-R computers only, allows activating or deactivating the Z80 access mode for an MSX-DOS driver.
+The `Z80MODE.COM` utility, which works on MSX Turbo-R computers only, allows activating or deactivating the Z80 access mode for an MSX-DOS driver.
 The usage syntax for Z80MODE is:

 ```
 Z80MODE <driver slot>[-<driver subslot>] [ON|OFF]
 ```

+Note that the parameter is not a full `<driver location>` because this utility doesn't work on Nextor drivers (and thus you will never provide a RAM segment number).

 If only a driver slot is specified, the current Z80 access mode state for the driver will be shown.
 The Z80 access mode is set or unset on a per driver basis (it is not possible to change it for specific drive letters).